Sleepytale Logo

 Good rhyming poems for kids are short, playful, and easy to follow, with a clear beat and familiar words.
 Classic public domain nursery rhymes are a great start, and simple original poems about animals, food, or silly situations are easy to make up at home and just as fun to read aloud.

 There is something magic about a rhyming poem.
 The bouncy beat pulls children in, the rhymes invite them to join, and before long they are reciting the whole thing with you.
-This guide compares the main kinds of rhyming poems for kids, from classic nursery rhymes to short and funny verses you can make up at home, with a few original poems to use, and shows where Sleepytale fits, carrying that same joy gently into bedtime.
+This guide compares the main kinds of rhyming poems for kids, from classic nursery rhymes to short and funny verses you can make up at home, with a few original poems to use, and shows where Sleepytale fits, with an AI friend named Cleo who invents fresh verse for your child on request, at breakfast, in the waiting room, or on the way into sleep.

 Rhyming Poems for Kids at a Glance